premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-**ExecuteScalar** – Returns single value from the dataset **ExecutenonQuery** – Returns resultset from dataset and it has multiple values **ExecuteReader** – Forwardonly resultset **ExecuteXMLReader** – Build XMLReader object from a SQL Query
+**ExecuteScalar** – Returns a single value from the dataset **ExecutenonQuery** – Returns resultset from the dataset and it has multiple values **ExecuteReader** – Forwardonly resultset **ExecuteXMLReader** – Build XMLReader object from a SQL Query